Manish Pandey: International career

 Pandey made his One Day International (ODI) debut for India against Zimbabwe on 14 July 2015.
 He had a successful debut that included a 144-run partnership with Kedar Jadhav.
 Pandey joined Jadhav at the crease when India was struggling at 82 for the loss of 4 wickets and made his maiden half-century before being dismissed for 71 runs.
 He made his Twenty20 International debut for India on the same tour, on 17 July 2015.
 Pandey's break-out international innings, however, came six months later in Sydney.
 In January 2016, his unbeaten maiden ODI century helped India gun down Australia's 330 with two balls to spare and prevent a whitewash.
 He was selected in the ODI squad for the Australian tour in January 2016.
-In the final game at the Sydney Cricket Ground, he played a match-winning inning of 104*, helping India win its only match of the series.
+In the final game at the Sydney Cricket Ground, he played a match-winning innings of 104*, helping India win its only match of the series.

 He was selected as a replacement of Yuvraj Singh in 2016 World T20 for India.
 He was named in the 15-man squad for the Champions Trophy in June 2017.
 However, he injured himself during the IPL and missed out the ICC event for India.

 In June 2021, he was named in India's One Day International (ODI) and T20I squad for their series against Sri Lanka.